Hanekawa1012/Database-Group-4-Project/README.md

-# Database Project Group 4 Report (该部分内容在typora或overleaf内单独生成pdf)
+# Database Project Group 4 Report

 - URL for your Youtube video
 - Your ERD, giving any assumptions that it makes about the processes that uses the data.